ARTbio/Metavisitor-manual/docs/index.md

 #### Availability of Metavisitors workflows for any Galaxy instance user.
 We have deposited the Metavisitors workflows in the [myexperiment server](http://www.myexperiment.org/workflows), where they are searchable with "metavisitor" keyword and can be downloaded and reuploaded to the Galaxy instance.

-#### Users who have already the Metavisitor suite of tools installed in their Galaxy instance, or who just want to use it on the Galaxy Mississippi Server
-can skip these chapters and go directly to the chapter [Prepare input data histories](use_cases_input_data) and following.
+## Starting a Metavisitor Galaxy server from scratch

-#### In the next three chapters

-We provide documentation on two methods to set up a Galaxy server instances *from scratch* with *pre-installed* Metavisitor tools and workflows.
+In the next three chapters, we provide documentation on two methods to set up a Galaxy server instances *from scratch* with *pre-installed* Metavisitor tools and workflows:

 - Based on GalaxyKickstarter: see [Metavisitor with GalaxyKickstarter (Ansible)](metavisitor_ansible.md)
 - Based on Docker: see [Metavitor with Docker](metavisitor_docker.md)